 All of this natural, "soft" landscaping serves as a giant sponge, absorbing rainfall and storm surges and allowing flood waters to spread and recede naturally without harm to the center or nearby neighborhoods.

-With its super energy- and water-efficient features, zero polluted runoff, and near-zero environmental impact, the Brock Environmental Center is designed to gain the U.S. Green Building Council's LEED Platinum designation and to meet the strict standards of the Living Building Challenge.
+With its super energy- and water-efficient features, zero polluted runoff, and near-zero environmental impact, the Brock Environmental Center achieved the U.S. Green Building Council's LEED Platinum designation and met the strict standards for Living Building Challenge™ certification.